What Is an AI Thinking Partner?

 OPTIMIZED FOR THE AVERAGE.

-When you train an AI on the entire internet, you get something statistically impressive and creatively mediocre.
-Not because the underlying model is weak — but because the training set optimizes for consensus.
-For the most common answer.
-For what the largest number of people would find acceptable.
+Train an AI on the entire internet and you get something statistically impressive and creatively mediocre.
+The model isn't weak.
+The training set is averaging.
+It optimizes for consensus, for the most common answer, for what the largest number of people will accept.

-Creative decisions live at the edge of conventional wisdom, not at the center.
-The most honest brand positioning is usually the one that feels too direct.
+Creative decisions live at the edge of conventional wisdom, not at its center.
+The most honest brand positioning usually feels too direct when you first say it out loud.
 The most useful strategic question is often the one nobody in the room has asked.
-A system trained to find the average will always pull you toward the middle — which is exactly where the most crowded, least distinctive territory is.
+A system trained to find the average will always pull you toward the middle.
+The middle is the most crowded, least distinctive territory there is.

-An AI thinking partner built on curated, specific minds thinks differently because it was trained differently.
-It has a philosophy embedded in how it approaches a problem — not just a database of answers.
+An AI thinking partner built on a small set of curated, specific minds thinks differently because it was trained differently.
+It has a philosophy baked into how it approaches a problem, not just a database of answers.

 WHAT A THINKING